 The ETFOptimize strategies are unquestionably a breakthrough in the investment world – providing what legitimately may be the easiest way to attain substantial wealth through consistent compounding – with minimal risk.
 For investors, they can be the "Holy Grail" – a simple, proven investment approach that significantly gains ground through both bull markets and bear markets alike.

 1) Strategy Updates – Every Sunday by Noon, each Strategy Status Page is updated with your model's freshly revised details, including updated amounts and performance statistics for current holdings, all past transactions, current performance charts, and documentation of all aspects the strategy, including trade and risk statistics.
-Having the latest performance information keeps you abreast of the profits you're accumulating toward achieving your financial goals – and much more...
+Having the latest performance information keeps you abreast of the profits you're accumulating toward achieving your financial goals – and you'll get much more...

 4) 'Insights™ - the Systematic Investing Resource' – Premium-strategy subscribers get first access to our award-winning Insights™ data-driven Insights™ market reports as soon as they are released – well ahead of the public and media outlets that cover us.
 Since 1998, thousands of individual investors and advisors have come to depend on the premium quantitative assessment in our weekly market reports, and you'll get that information days before non-subscribers or media outlets have an opportunity for access.
 Discover the Insights™ our proprietary indicators can reveal about macroeconomic measures, fundamental stock factors, market-internal breadth indicators, and sophisticated technical signals, always accompanied by clear, explanatory charts.

 6) Perhaps Most Importantly – You'll get the potentially life-changing benefit of consistent and exceptional compound growth of your investment dollars without the stress and corrosive worry about a potential loss of your capital that accompanies most other investment approaches.
 Each of the ETFOptimize quantitative strategies over-weight on factors that help the models avoid financial loss – the number one cause of poor long-term performance